MichaelCurrin/learn-to-code/Scripting languages/Python/README.md

 $ pyenv install --list | grep ' 3'
 ```

 ### Python 3

-Example usage for installing a version of Python 2
+Example usage for installing a custom version of Python 3:

 - Install Python version `3.8-dev`.
 This must be done before any of the commands below.
     ```sh